python/cpython/Doc/library/urllib.request.rst

    Cause requests to go through a proxy.
 If *proxies* is given, it must be a dictionary mapping protocol names to URLs of proxies.
 The default is to read the list of proxies from the environment variables :envvar:`<protocol>_proxy`.
-   If no proxy environment variables are set, in a Windows environment, proxy settings are obtained from the registry's Internet Settings section and in a Mac OS X environment, proxy information is retrieved from the OS X System Configuration Framework.
+   If no proxy environment variables are set, then in a Windows environment proxy settings are obtained from the registry's Internet Settings section, and in a Mac OS X environment proxy information is retrieved from the OS X System Configuration Framework.

    To disable autodetected proxy pass an empty dictionary.